-(i) Mining Sector for the States of West Bengal and Madhya Pradesh to The Energy and Resources Institute (Delhi)

-- (ii) Air and water Sector for Andhra Pradesh and Himachal Pradesh to Institute of Economic Growth (Delhi) - (iii) Natural Resource Accounting in Karnataka: A Study of the Land and Forestry Sector (Excluding Mining to Centre for Multi Disciplinary development Research (Karnataka) - (iv) Natural Resource Accounting for Land and Forestry Sectors (excluding mining) in the States of Madhya Pradesh and Himachal Pradesh to Indian Institute of Forest Management (Bhopal) - (v) Environmental Accounting of Land and Water Resources in Tamil Nadu to Madras School of Economics (Chennai) - (vi) Environmental Accounting of Natural Resources of Meghalaya to North Eastern Hill University (Shillong) - (vii) Natural Resource Accounting for West Bengal for the Sectors: Air and Water to Jadavpur University (Kolkata) - (viii) Natural Resource Accounting in GOA Phase-II under SEEA Framework to Integrated Research and Action for Development (Delhi).
+- (i) Mining Sector for the States of West Bengal and Madhya Pradesh to The Energy and Resources Institute (Delhi) - (ii) Air and water Sector for Andhra Pradesh and Himachal Pradesh to Institute of Economic Growth (Delhi) - (iii) Natural Resource Accounting in Karnataka: A Study of the Land and Forestry Sector (Excluding Mining to Centre for Multi Disciplinary development Research (Karnataka) - (iv) Natural Resource Accounting for Land and Forestry Sectors (excluding mining) in the States of Madhya Pradesh and Himachal Pradesh to Indian Institute of Forest Management (Bhopal) - (v) Environmental Accounting of Land and Water Resources in Tamil Nadu to Madras School of Economics (Chennai) - (vi) Environmental Accounting of Natural Resources of Meghalaya to North Eastern Hill University (Shillong) - (vii) Natural Resource Accounting for West Bengal for the Sectors: Air and Water to Jadavpur University (Kolkata) - (viii) Natural Resource Accounting in GOA Phase-II under SEEA Framework to Integrated Research and Action for Development (Delhi).

 The reports of the eight studies on Natural Resource Accounting have been finalized.
-Based on these studies, Technical papers for different sectors on methodology, data requirement, filling up of identified data gaps for Natural Resource Accounting (NRA) will be prepared to develop national level framework for different sectors.
+Based on these studies, technical papers for forestry sector on methodology, data requirement, filling up of identified data gaps for Natural Resource Accounting